DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 We partner with [Rock The Vote](https://www.rockthevote.org) to register young people to vote on behalf of DoSomething.org, by redirecting to them to the Rock The Vote (RTV) registration website and appending our partner ID: `https://register.rockthevote.com/registrants/new?partner=37187`

+## Import

 Our importer app, [Chompy](https://www.github.com/dosomething/chompy) downloads all voter registrations created with our partner ID, and imports them as `voter-reg` posts by posting to the Rogue API.
-See [import docs](https://github.com/DoSomething/chompy/blob/master/docs/imports/rock-the-vote.md).
+See [import docs](https://github.com/DoSomething/chompy/blob/master/docs/imports#rock-the-vote).

+### Tracking Source

+When we redirect to the RTV registration form, we include a `source` query parameter.
+Per the [RTV docs](https://www.rockthevote.org/programs-and-partner-resources/tech-for-civic-engagement/partner-ovr-tool-faqs/partner-ovr-tool-faqs/), a source parameter is used to:

+> track the success of various campaigns, affiliates, social media posts, and more using just one tool.

 ## Voting Portal